ahamlinman/randomizer/SERVERMORE.md

 doesn't include infrastructure-as-code for it out of the box).

-The Firestore backend requires a pre-existing database in a Google Cloud project (only Native mode been tested, but Datastore mode may work too).
+The Firestore backend requires a pre-existing database in a Google Cloud project (only Native mode has been tested, but Datastore mode may work too).
 Note that the randomizer expects to use the full database, and that only the "(default)" database in each Google Cloud project is eligible for the Firestore free tier.